-Terror works when it instills fear (from Latin terrere ‘frighten’), and when something works there will be more and more of it (positive reinforcement feedback loops are everywhere).
+Terror works when it instills fear (from Latin terrere ‘frighten’).
+When something works there will be more and more of it (positive reinforcement feedback loops are everywhere).

 Therefore, the reaction to terror is its fuel and its medium of proliferation.